Convallaria majalis

 Mature Width: 12–18 inches

-Bloom Season: Mid to Late Spring
+Bloom Season: Mid–Late Spring

 Growth Rate: Moderate